pryre/contrail/contrail/README.md

 - `contrail/spline_res_per_sec`: Sets how many spline approximation points are used over the duration of the path per second

 ## Typical Usage
 A typical use case of contrail would be to track a pre-plannedd set of discrete waypoints.
-When a new reference is recieved, contrail will automatically switch to tracking the new reference.
-However, this does not necessarily mean the previously tracked reference is discarded.
+When a new reference is recieved, contrail will automatically switch to tracking the new reference, overiding any previously received reference of that type.
+However, this does not necessarily mean a different previous reference is discarded.

+For example, the process from the view of a high-level navigation planner may be:
+1. Send an initial pose reference to contrail
+2. When the `~feedback/contrail/discrete_progress` message is sent back (indicating that the initial pose was reached), send a discrete path reference to contrail
+3. (contrail switches tracking to the discrete path)
+4. Half-way through the path, the navigation planner decides to detour, and sends a detour pose to contrail
+5. (contrail switches tracking to the detour pose, which overides the initial pose)
+6. When the `~feedback/contrail/discrete_progress` message is sent back (indicating that the detour pose was reached), the navigation planner uses the `~/contrail/set_tracking` service to switch back to path tracking
+7. (contrail switches back to discrete path tracking, resuming the discrete path where it left off)
+8. (contrail finishes tracking the discrete path, and switches to pose tracking at the final point on the path, overriding the detour pose)

 ## Developer Functionallity
 (Coming soon...)